Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Introduction

 The noisy advice model considered in this paper actually originated in the recent biologically centered work \cite{eLife}, aiming to abstract navigation relying on guiding instructions in the context of collaborative transport by ants.
-There, a group of ants carry a large load of food aiming to transport it to their nest, while basing their navigation on unreliable\footnote{Although the directions proposed by pheromones typically lead to the nest, trajectories as experienced by small ants may be inaccessible to the load, and hence directional cues left by ants sometimes lead the load towards dead-ends.} advice given by pheromones that are laid on the terrain.
-In that work, the authors modelled ant navigation as a probabilistic following algorithm, and noticed that an execution of such an algorithm can be viewed as an instance of Random Walks in Random Environment (RWRE) \cite{rwreS,rwreDR}.
+In that work, the authors modeled ant navigation as a probabilistic following algorithm, and noticed that an execution of such an algorithm can be viewed as an instance of Random Walks in Random Environment (RWRE) \cite{rwreS,rwreDR}.
 Relying on results from this subfield of probability theory, the authors showed that when tuned properly, such algorithms enjoy linear move complexity on grids, provided that the bias towards the correct direction is sufficiently high.